StarbirdTech/Choice-Game/ideas.md

 # More ideas

-*   Make some of the data meaninful abstraction of real data
+*   Make some of the data meaningful abstraction of real data
-*